GUI Testing Guide

 Separating test data from your test cases will make them easier to maintain.
 For example, the “valid username and password” test case should not include the actual username and password data values.
 Instead, these data values should be kept in a spreadsheet or database – whether the GUI tests are performed manually or with the help of test automation software.
 Likewise, it is also a good idea to separate information about the environment from the test case.
 Should the team decide to test on a new platform, it will not be necessary to change the test case itself.

 To the extent possible, keep test cases modular so that they can be performed in any order.
 This more closely mimics the actual user experience, because users don’t always go through an application in the order that developers expect.
 In the case of a cloud-based shopping application, don’t write one large test case for buying an item.
 Instead, create separate test cases for events such as searching for items, adding items to a cart, deleting items from a cart, and updating the quantity of items in the cart.
-This will make it easier to test the combination of events such as a user going back to the search feature after adding several items to the cart, rather than going straight to checkout.
+This GUI testing practice will make it easier to test the combination of events such as a user going back to the search feature after adding several items to the cart, rather than going straight to checkout.

 • Positive test case: enter a valid credit card in the payment field.
 The test succeeds if the AUT accepts a valid payment method.